maigonzalezh/MultispeciesPromoterClassifier/README.md

-# GC-content bias study for multiple bacterial species promoters
+# Negative dataset selection impacts machine learning-based predictors for multiple bacterial species promoters

-This repository contains the dataset and code for the study on GC-content bias in the promoters of multiple bacterial species, implemented in Python.
+This repository contains the dataset and code for the study on how negative dataset selection impacts machine learning-based predictors for promoters in multiple bacterial species.

 ## Prerequisites